Equivariant K-theory and Higher Chow Groups of Schemes: Equivariant -theory with finite coefficients

-Now we put $Z = X - U$, use the diagram ~\ref{eqn:QL1} of localization sequences and the induction and argue as before to conclude the proof of the proposition when $G$ is a torus.
+Now we set $Z = X \setminus U$, use the diagram ~\eqref{eqn:OQL} of localization sequences and the induction and argue as before to conclude the proof of the theorem when $G$ is a torus.

-To prove general case, one can easily reduce to the case when $G$ is reductive.
-Let $T$ be a maximal torus of $G$ and let $B$ be a Borel subgroup of $G$ containing $T$.
+To prove general case, choose a maximal torus $T$ of $G$ and a Borel subgroup $B$ of $G$ containing $T$.
 Choose $M$ as a maximal compact subgroup of $G$ containing a maximal compact subgroup $M'$ of $T$.
-Then the compactness of $G/B$ implies that $G/B \cong M/{M'}$.
-Then we have maps
+Then the compactness of $G/B$ implies that $G/B \simeq M/{M'}$.
+We thus have the maps of spectra

-such that they are compatible under ${\rho}_X$ and both the composite maps are identity ({\sl cf.} \cite[Proof of Theorem~5.9]{Thomason1}).
-The proposition now follows from the case of torus. $ \square$ \\ \begin{cor} Let $G$ be a connected algebraic group acting on a smooth quasi-projective variety $X$ of dimension $d$ over $\C$.
-Then the natural map
+such that they are compatible under ${\rho}_X$ and both the composite maps are identity (see \cite[Proof of Theorem~5.9]{Thomason1}).
+The theorem now follows from the case of torus. $ \square$